nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Structurally insignificant headings should be marked up with `<h[x]>` with the attribute `class="no-toc"`, or, for instance if they are often repeated, marked up as `<p class="faux-hd">`.
 Both of these options must only be used if specific instructions are given by the Ordering Agency.

 <div class="note">
 At the time of publication, the EPUB accessibility validation tool [Ace by DAISY](https://daisy.github.io/ace/) raises moderate best practice violations for multiple unlabelled `<aside>` elements in the same content file.
-This is expected to change, as available tools and best practices are updated to reflect [the mapping of the HTML aside element to accessibility APIs](https://www.w3.org/TR/html-aam-1.0/#el-aside), which considers the aside element an WAI-ARIA landmark (complementary), only when it has an accessible name.
-When triggered by non-labelled aside elements, Suppliers can safely ignore the violation presented by Ace by DAISY.
+This is expected to change, as available tools and best practices are updated to reflect [the mapping of the HTML aside element to accessibility APIs](https://www.w3.org/TR/html-aam-1.0/#el-aside) [[html-aam-1.0]], which considers the aside element a [[WAI-ARIA]] [landmark](https://www.w3.org/TR/wai-aria/#dfn-landmark) ([complementary](https://www.w3.org/TR/wai-aria/#complementary)) only when it has an accessible name.
+When triggered by non-labelled `aside` elements, Suppliers can safely ignore the violation presented by Ace by DAISY.
 </div>

 #### Nested text boxes